belteki/DCO2/README.md

+**Correlation of DCO2 and weight-corrected DCO2 with PCO2**
-Ipython Notebook containing the python code for data processing and statistical analysis related to this paper:

-*"Weight-correction of carbon dioxide diffusion coefficient (DCO2) reduces its inter-individual variability and improves its correlation with blood carbon dioxide levels in neonates receiving high-frequency oscillatory ventilation"*
+This file contains the code used for data processing, statistical analysis and visualization described in the following paper: **"Weight-correction of carbon dioxide diffusion coefficient (DCO2) reduces its inter-individual variability and improves its correlation with blood carbon dioxide levels in neonates receiving high-frequency oscillatory ventilation."** *Pediatric Pulmonology*, 2017;1–7.

+Authors: Gusztav Belteki MD, PhD, FRCPCH, Benjamin Lin BA, Colin Morley MD, FRCPCH
+Contact: gbelteki@aol.com.
+Please contact me via e-mail for any questions and queries.

+Link to the paper: https://doi.org/10.1002/ppul.23759

+Ventilation data have been downloaded from Draeger Babylog VN500 neonatal ventilator in csv format with 1Hz (1/sec) sampling rate.

+This code can be run and edited in IPython Notebook.

+Running the code required the following packages:
+*program*   *version*
+Python      3.5.2
+numpy       1.11.1
+pandas      0.18.1
+matplotlib  1.5.3
+scipy       0.18.1

+I recommend downloading these packages using the freely availably Anaconda built: https://www.continuum.io/downloads

+The outputs (numbers, tables, graphs) of this Notebook have been suppresses to comply with copyrights.
+The corresponding data and graphs can be found in the paper.